scout-81/web-nim/README.md

 | 2 | 2 |
 | 3 | 1 |

 The main way of winning Nim is to let your opponent go first, and follow the table above, if your opponent takes 2, you take 2.
-The main way of thinking of this is to split up the pile in to 3 sections with 4 each. #### #### #### Like that.
-Unfortunately for you, it's imposable to win against the bot.
+The main way of thinking of this is to split up the pile in to 3 sections with 4 each.
+Like this #### #### ####.
+Unfortunately for you, it's imposable to win against anything using this algorithm.

 I may make a fork of this that won't play a perfect move on the first turn, meaning the player could have a chance at winning.

 * * *

-## Source Code?
+## Source Code

-Source code is available in this repository, just look for "source.txt" in the Code section, or find it [here][page-source] on Github pages.
+Source code is available in this repository, just look for "source.html" in the Code section, or find it [here][page-source].

 * * *